What is the best GPS navigational device for walking and cycling in UK

 The joy of a colour screen GPS that you can add affordable Ordnance Survey mapping to them, either at the time of purchase (the best option) or at a later stage.

-The basic e-Trex Garmin range has buttons, also the GPSMAP64s (one of the top models) also has buttons, the rest of the Garmin GPS units are touch screen.
-When we do our Shepherds Walks GPS training courses we give participants waypoints that they manually put into their units.
+The basic e-Trex Garmin range has buttons, also the GPSMAP66s (one of the top models) also has buttons, the rest of the Garmin GPS units are touchscreen.
+When we do our GPS training courses we give participants waypoints that they manually put into their units.

 So unless you do lots of winter walking (and wear gloves) go for a touch screen.
-If you do lots of winter walking the best GPS for you is the Garmin GPSMAP64s
+If you do lots of winter walking the best GPS for you is the Garmin GPSMAP66s

 Mapping on the screen of your GPS